 Advantages of mineral insulated thermocouple are :-

-- Small over all dimension and high flexibility, which enable temperature measurement in location with poor
+- Small over all dimensions and high flexibility, which enable temperature measurement in locations with poor accessibility.

-- Protection of the thermo element wires against oxidation, corrosion and
+- Protection of the thermoelement wires against oxidation, corrosion, and contamination.

 The mineral oxides used for insulation are highly hygroscopic and open-ended cables must be effectively sealed (usually with epoxy resins) to prevent moisture take-up.
 A carefully prepared mineral insulated thermocouple will normally have a high value of insulation resistance (many hundreds of mega ohms).

 Non M.i.
 Thermocouples